ElXenomorfoBautista/e-card/README.md

 Say the application you are developing is named 'To Do List'.
 Change as below.

 -   Rename the directory to to-do-list.
--   package.json and package-lock.json - Replace loopback4-phs with to-do-list in entire file.
+-   package.json and package-lock.json - Replace HIT-API with to-do-list in entire file.
 Update description.
 -   public/index.html - Update title tag and h1 tag inside body as per your app name.
 -   src/application.ts - Rename class to ToDoListApplication and all its references.
 If you are using VSCode, select the class name, press F2 and then rename it.
 This will update all its references as well.
 -   src/index.ts - Replace all refences of Loopback4Application with ToDoListApplication.